zeek/package-manager/doc/developers.rst

 Developer's Guide
 =================

-This a guide for developers working on the Bro Package Manager itself.
+This a guide for developers working on the Zeek Package Manager itself.

 Versioning/Releases
 -------------------